-Title Relevant Environmental Protection Objective How the EPOs and any environmental considerations have been taken into account during the preparation of the Letterkenny Plan How the EPOs has informed the development of the Consolidated EPO's The Convention on the Conservation of Migratory Species of Wild Animals (also known as CMS or "The Bonn Convention" [L210, 19/07/1982 (1983)] Conservation of Natural Habitats and of Wild Flora and Fauna ( Habitats ) Directive (92/43/EEC) which, if pollution were reduced or eliminated, would become capable of supporting, fish belonging to: a) indigenous species offering a natural diversity; b) species the presence of which is judged desirable for water management purposes by the competent authorities of the Member States.
+Title Relevant Environmental Protection Objective How the EPOs and any environmental considerations have been taken into account during the preparation of the Letterkenny Plan How the EPOs has informed the development of the Consolidated EPO's The Convention on the Conservation of Migratory Species of Wild Animals (also known as CMS or "The Bonn Convention" [L210, 19/07/1982 (1983)] Conservation of Natural Habitats and of Wild Flora and Fauna (Habitats) Directive (92/43/EEC) which, if pollution were reduced or eliminated, would become capable of supporting, fish belonging to: a) indigenous species offering a natural diversity; b) species the presence of which is judged desirable for water management purposes by the competent authorities of the Member States.
 Article II 3. of the convention states that the parties to the convention Should promote, co-operate in and support research relating to migratory species; Shall endeavour to provide immediate protection for migratory species included in Appendix I; and Shall endeavour to conclude AGREEMENTS covering the conservation and management of migratory species included in Appendix II.
-Article 2 of the directive states that: The aim of this Directive is to contribute towards ensuring bio-diversity through the conservation of natural habitats and of wild fauna and flora in the European territory of the Member States to which the Treaty applies.
-Measures taken pursuant to this Directive shall be designed to maintain or restore, at favourable conservation status, natural habitats and species of wild fauna and flora of Community interest Policy LK-OPP-P-3 (Old Unifi Site) specifically requires developers to: retain and protect the existing belt of mature trees that runs generally from the south-eastern corner of the former Unifi 'plant 2' building to the Kiltoy Road.
+Article 2 of the directive states that: The aim of this Directive is to contribute towards ensuring bio-diversity through the conservation of natural habitats and of wild fauna and flora in the European territory of the Member States to which the Policy LK-OPP-P-3 (Old Unifi Site) specifically requires developers to: retain and protect the existing belt of mature trees that runs generally from the south-eastern corner of the former Unifi 'plant 2' building to the Kiltoy Road.
 Objective CAM-LK-O-1 which states that the plan will seek to deliver 'enhanced biological diversity'.
-Policy CAM-LK-P-2 which states that: it is a policy of the Council to 'increase native tree coverage and pollinator friendly planting in Letterkenny by promoting the planting of suitable native trees and hedgerows and flowers at appropriate locations' Policy CAM-LK-P-4 which states that: 'It is a policy of the Council to actively promote and encourage high biodiversity value nature-based approaches and green infrastructure solutions within development proposals.
-Conservation of Wild Birds Directive (2009/147/EEC) ( Birds Directive) The central objectives of this Directive is that: Member States take the requisite measures to maintain the population of the species referred to in Article 1 of the directive at a level which corresponds in particular to ecological, scientific and cultural requirements, while taking account of economic and recreational requirements, or to adapt the population of these species to that level.
+Policy CAM-LK-P-2 which states that: it is a policy of the Council to 'increase native tree coverage and pollinator friendly planting in Letterkenny by promoting the planting of suitable native trees and hedgerows and flowers at appropriate locations' Policy CAM-LK-P-4 which states that: 'It is a policy of the Council to actively promote and encourage high biodiversity value nature-based approaches and green habitats subject to statutory protection'.
+The Wildlife Act is embodied in the text 'Conserve' and 'species and habitat subject to statutory protection'.
+The National Biodiversity Action Plan 2017-2021 is embodied in the text 'conserve' and 'restore'.
+Treaty applies.
+2. Measures taken pursuant to this Directive shall be designed to maintain or restore, at favourable conservation status, natural habitats and species of wild fauna and flora of Community interest infrastructure solutions within development proposals.
+Conservation of Wild Birds Directive (2009/147/EEC) (Birds Directive) The central objectives of this Directive is that: Member States take the requisite measures to maintain the population of the species referred to in Article 1 of the directive at a level which corresponds in particular to ecological, scientific and cultural requirements, while taking account of economic and recreational requirements, or to adapt the population of these species to that level.
 Member States shall take the requisite measures to preserve, maintain or re-establish a sufficient diversity and area of habitats for all the species of birds referred to in Article 1 of the directive: Note: Article 1 relates to relates to the conservation of all species of naturally occurring birds in the wild state in the